-I was a party man back in the days, womaniser, broke some hearts and I apologise for that, been an asshole too sometimes.
-Always been pretty mellow, never felt the need to have my ego stroked, I am who I am, don’t like it?
+I was a party man back in the days, a womanizer, and broke some hearts and I apologize for that, been an asshole too sometimes.
+Always been pretty mellow, and never felt the need to have my ego stroked, I am who I am, don’t like it?
 Tough!
-Met my wife in Spain where we had our beautiful son, decided that Spain was not the best at that age, and it was time to go and see the rest of the world.
+Met my wife in Spain where we had our beautiful son, and decided that Spain was not the best at that age, and it was time to go and see the rest of the world.
 We moved to Australia, Perth to be exact, because everyone said it’s so great, don’t believe them, it’s nothing but flies and wind!
-Spend 3 months there, moved on to beautiful sunny Queensland, met some great people and established two great fitness communities.
+Spend 3 months there, moved on to beautiful sunny Queensland, met some great people, and established two great fitness communities.
 Australia was great for 14 years, then we sold everything like a crazy family and moved to Vietnam (we had our reasons, but this is not a book).

-What an adventure we had there, spend a year trying to get accustomed to strange things, and trying to make things work, it was great, there are some great people there, but wasn’t for us, I like my freedom.
-We then moved to Thailand because that was always our dream, won’t go into the details why we didn’t move there in the first place, but it was like, what the heck, it’s next door, might as well give it a go to avoid the whole “I wish we did…”, so we ended up in Chiang Mai, wasted lot’s of money on what I expected, and again we decided that we needed our freedom and security.
-Don’t get me wrong, Chiang Mai is great, I loved it there, but it’s just not for a family unless you’re ok with not being secure and never being treated the same.
+What an adventure we had there, spending a year trying to get accustomed to strange things, and trying to make things work, it was great, there are some great people there, but wasn’t for us, I like my freedom to do what I want when it comes to business.
+We then moved to Thailand because that was always our dream, won’t go into the details of why we didn’t move there in the first place, but it was like, what the heck, it’s next door, might as well give it a go to avoid the whole “I wish we did…”, so we ended up in Chiang Mai, wasted lot’s of money on what I expected, and again we decided that we needed our freedom and security (business/VISA).
+Don’t get me wrong, Chiang Mai is great, I loved it there, but it’s just not for a family unless you’re ok with not being secure and never be treated the same.

 Little tip: something that can drastically help you to feel more free and mellow, don’t hold grudges, don’t tell lies, lies are things you need to remember all the time and will cause unpleasant situations.

-PS. if you think it’s not as easy as it sounds, you’re right!
+PS.
+If you think it’s not as easy as it sounds, you’re right!
 But it sure as hell beats getting up and dreading each day.
 Talk to me if you want advice.
-No I’m not a Guru, but I’ve been doing this for most my life, so …
+No, I’m not a Guru, but I’ve been doing this for most of my life, so …